MAGICGrants/campaign-site/docs/privacyguides/faq.md

 ## How do you collect Monero donations?

-- We use BTCPay Server to receive all cryptocurrency donations.
+- We use BTCPay Server to receive Monero and Bitcoin donations.
 For fiat donations, we leverage Stripe Payments.

 ## Can you provide the view key to verify the Fund's incoming Monero donations?

 - Yes.
 You can create a view-only Monero wallet with this information:
-- Do **not** donate to this Monero address directly instead of using the form on this website, because it is shared with other MAGIC funds, and therefore may not be properly attributed to Privacy Guides.
+- Do **not** donate to this Monero address directly instead of using the form on this website, because it is **shared** with other MAGIC funds, and therefore may not be properly attributed to Privacy Guides.
 - Main address:
   ```
   4BE3G7JCwcphuZYGw56AcpDEsDsZ7kCDjZwkxQSf3cSrJxbq4Mgqu1tNZeQny1QUZG9aeNWaHEiK82fvzsCcuySJSFccM5u